MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 This is why no one can impose good governance from the outside or apply a best-practice blueprint.
 Even advanced or elaborated concepts need to be adapted to an organization, otherwise they won't paint a coherent picture.
 In that case it would lead to either users trying to circumvent the governance concept because it was too restrictive or to security gaps because it has only been cared for too laxly.

-To get started, there are a few things that should be considered: Each category consists of its own articles, which helps you understand the different aspects to create a good basis for governance.
+To get started, there are a few things that should be considered: Each category consists of its own articles, which helps us to understand the different aspects to create a good basis for governance.

 #### Basics